-Everyone needs someone to love them, goes some song, somewhere.
-And everyone needs someone to look down on and feel better than, which often turns out to be that very someone who loves them.
-Nature abhors a throw cushion, preferring instead just a big lump in the sofa that is an adaptation, a “just-good-enough” barely-useful approximation of what we really wanted.
+Everyone needs someone to look up to, goes some song, somewhere.
+And the corollary is that everyone needs someone to look down on and feel better than; in both cases, nature will unfailingly and unexpectedly provide.
+Nature abhors a throw cushion, often preferring instead just a big lump in the sofa that is an adaptation, a “just-good-enough” barely-useful approximation of what we really wanted.
+We settle.
+We make do with the lumpy approximation, smile politely as we retrieve the bitumen from our stocking and chirp, “Thank you, Santa!”

 We fret that prisoners will get food, shelter, education, coddling, and that they might forget for a moment that they are not in a country club, but in the best hell we can manage.